wilsonzlin/wilsonl.in-docs/src/ooml/Properties/Default property values.md

 ## Primitive default values

-Examples of primitive default values:
+Only properties with a [primitive type](#Typing) can have a non-null primitive default value.
+Examples of primitive default values are:

 ```html
 <ooml-property name="myProp">null</ooml-property>